 Students who have been academically excluded from the University but who are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state, or institutional aid programs.
 Admissions decisions are totally separate from funding decisions.

 Right to Appeal

 Students have the right to appeal any decision of ineligibility to continue to receive financial assistance.
-Appeals must be filed within 30 days of notification that aid eligibility has been lost OR 30 days after a semester begins (which ever comes first).
+Appeals must be filed within 30 days of notification that aid eligibility has been lost OR 30 days after a semester begins (whichever comes first).
 An Appeal must be made in writing to the Director of Financial Aid.
 The appeal may not be based upon your need for the assistance OR your lack of knowledge that your assistance was in jeopardy.
-An appeal would normally be based upon some unusual situation or condition which prevented you from passing more of your courses, or which necessitated that you withdraw from classes.
+An appeal would normally be based upon some unusual situation or condition that prevented you from passing more of your courses, or that necessitated that you withdraw from classes.
 Examples of possible situations include documented serious illness, severe injury, or death of a family member.

 Appeal Form: If you do not have grounds for an appeal, or if your appeal is denied, you may still be able to regain your eligibility for future semesters.
 This is done by enrolling at Boston College at your own expense, without financial assistance, and negotiating a plan with the Office of Student Services in advance for the conditions under which eligibility may be restored.